NativeScript/docs-v7/ui/ui-with-xml.md

 </Page>
 ```

-## User Interface Components
+## User interface components

-NativeScript provides a wide range of built-in user interface components - layouts and widgets.
+NativeScript provides a wide range of built-in user interface components:mdash;layouts and widgets.
 You can also create your own custom user interface components.

-When NativeScript parses your `XML` files, it looks for components which match a name in the module exports.
+When NativeScript parses your `XML` files, it looks for components that match a name in the module exports.

 For example, when you have a `Button` declaration in your `XML` file, NativeScript looks for a `Button` name in the module exports.